 During the year Azumah Resources Limited ("AZM"), who is a related party of the Group as two of Castle's directors, Messrs Atkins and Stone, are also directors of AZM, on-charged to the Group various administration expenses including office rent and overheads, bookkeeping and office administration staff.
-The total of expenses on-charged by AZM during the year was \$54,547 (2017: \$47,705).
-The amount owed to AZM at 30 June 2018 was \$87,026 (2017: \$79,781).
-In accordance with the Julie West Prospecting Licence sale, AZM also reimbursed the Group \$26,344 (2017: nil) for tenement expenditure incurred in keeping the tenement on good standing.
+The total of expenses on-charged by AZM during the year was \$39,084 (2018: \$54,547).
+The amount owed to AZM at 30 June 2019 was \$89,857 (2018: \$87,026).
+In accordance with the Julie West Prospecting Licence sale, AZM also reimbursed the Group \$26,344 during the 2018 financial year for tenement expenditure incurred in keeping the tenement on good standing.
 Transactions are commercial and at arms' length terms.